Enabling Real-Time Colonoscopic Polyp Segmentation on Commodity CPUs via Ultra-Lightweight Architecture: Introduction

-Guided by this insight, we establish a radically different “bottom-up” paradigm.
-We take a proven dermoscopic lightweight model as the seed, eschew traditional compression, and introduce (i) a cross-modal structural adapter and (ii) a colonoscopy-aware feature-enhancement module.
-Every architectural increment is governed by a strict “parametric minimalism” principle: any gain in segmentation performance must be purchased with the smallest possible parameter overhead.
+Guided by this insight, we establish a radically different "bottom-up" paradigm.
+We take a proven dermoscopic lightweight model as the seed, eschew traditional compression, and introduce (i) colonoscopy-oriented structural refinements, (ii) an Enhanced Dilated Block for enlarged multi-scale receptive fields, and (iii) a Cross-Layer Lightweight Fusion module for improved cross-center generalization.
+Every architectural increment is governed by a strict "parametric minimalism" principle: any gain in segmentation performance must be purchased with the smallest possible parameter overhead.
 In this way, we trade upward only what is essential, achieving a precise equilibrium between capability and deployability.

-We present UltraSeg, where 'Ultra' denotes the ultralight regime (<0.3M parameters), establishing the first strong baseline for CPU-real-time medical imaging.
-A family of ultra-lightweight networks tailored for real-time colonoscopic segmentation.
-Two instantiations are released: UltraSeg-108K, whose parameter count is squeezed to only 108 K, delivers over 90 FPS on a single CPU core and is intended for single-center, single-modality scenarios; and UltraSeg-130K, which augments the backbone with cross-layer attention and, at 130 K parameters, is optimized for multi-center, multi-modal training.
+We present UltraSeg, where "Ultra" denotes the ultralight regime, establishing the first strong baseline for CPU-real-time medical segmentation.
+Two instantiations are released: UltraSeg-108K (108K parameters), optimized for single-center, single-modality scenarios, delivers over 50 FPS on a single CPU core; and UltraSeg-130K (130K parameters), which augments the backbone with cross-layer attention, is optimized for more complex multi-center, multi-modal clinical deployment scenarios.

-The models were evaluated on four public polyp-segmentation sets (CVC-ClinicDB, Kvasir, PolypGen, PolypDB) and one surgical-instrument set (Kvasir-Instrument).
-PolypDB blends five imaging modalities and PolypGen gathers data from six centers, jointly offering a rigorous generalization test.
-All experiments follow a strict intra-dataset 8:2 split.
-UltraSeg-108K achieves an average Dice of 0.7838 across the five colonoscopy sets, while UltraSeg-130K reaches 0.7926.
-Under the “extreme-compression” regime of \(<0.3~\text{M}\) parameters (see below), our networks substantially outperform all existing peers, attaining 94 \% of the accuracy of a 31 M-parameter U-Net while using only \(\sim\)0.4\% of its weights.
-Additional knowledge-distillation tests further reveal the limitations of conventional compression in this ultra-low-parameter regime.
-This work demonstrates that foresighted architectural design, rather than post-hoc compression, can yield high-performance AI ready for extremely resource-constrained environments.

-\footnote{We define the “extreme-compression” paradigm as models with \(<0.3~\text{M}\) parameters, a threshold derived from the requirement of real-time (\(>30\) FPS) video inference on a commodity single-core CPU.
-Empirically, UNet-Small (0.389 M) runs at 41 FPS, whereas UNet-Light (0.861 M) drops to 24 FPS, confirming that extremely low parameter counts are crucial for CPU-side real-time operation.}